eISSN: 2707-2797

 Mohammed Lamghari, Mohamed Bouzroud

 PAMJ-CM.
 2020; 3:150.
-Published 30 Jul 2020 | doi:10.11604/pamj-cm.2020.3.150.24332
+Published 30 Jul 2020 | DOI: 10.11604/pamj-cm.2020.3.150.24332

 A 45 year old male patient, was admitted to the emergency department of our hospital with acute pain over the right inguinal region.
 Physical examination founded an irreductibale and painful right inguinal hernia.
 The patient has been put in condition and he was brought to the operating theatre for emergency surgery.
 Surgical exploration by kelotomy revelated the presence of acute appendicitis (A) in a hernia sac corresponding to Amyand´s hernia (B).
 An appendectomy was preformed, and the hernia defected was closed by the technique of Bassinet.
 The patient recovered well and left the hospital two days after.
 The histological examination of the appendix confirmed the diagnosis of acute appendicitis.

-Corresponding author
+Corresponding Author

 Mohammed Lamghari, Department of General Surgery, Military Hospital Mohammed V (HMIMV), Faculty of Medicine and Pharmacy, Mohammed V University, Rabat, Morocco (lamgharimohammed90@gmail.com)

-Articles published in PAMJ-CM are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).
+Articles published in PAMJ Clinical Medicine are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).

-The PAMJ - Clinical Medicine (ISSN: 2707-2797) is a subsidiary of the Pan African Medical Journal.
+The PAMJ Clinical Medicine (ISSN: 2707-2797) is a product of the PAMJ.
 The contents of this journal is intended exclusively for professionals in the medical, paramedical and public health and other health sectors.